swiftlang/swift-foundation/Sources/Foundation/Documentation.docc/Curation/FoundationInternationalization.md

 # Foundation Internationalization

-Features for managing and representing locale-specific information.
+Manage and represent locale-specific information like dates, currencies, measurements, and numeric values.

 ## Overview